Real Name | John Bernard Larroquette |

 - Is John Larroquette single or married?
 John Larroquette is Married (Elizabeth Larroquette)!

-- Which school did John Larroquette go to?
-John Larroquette attended Francis T. Nicholls High School
+- Which college/university did John Larroquette go to?
+John Larroquette went to Francis T. Nicholls High School

 - John Larroquette has 2 child/children

-- John Larroquette's kids are Jonathan and Lisa Katherina
+- John Larroquette childrens names are Jonathan and Lisa Katherina

 FAQ